Hi!

 in 19th International Workshop on Randomization and Computation (RANDOM),

-2015, pp. 786–799.
+2015, pp. 786–799. conference version slides -

-D. Siedhoff, H. Fichtenberger, P. Libuschewski, F. Weichert, C. Sohler, and H. Müller,
+D. Siedhoff, H. Fichtenberger, P. Libuschewski, F. Weichert, C. Sohler and H. Müller,

 “Signal/Background Classification of Time Series for Biological Virus Detection,”